 The semiconductor capital (manufacturing) equipment group has become highly concentrated over the past decade.
 Suppliers have consolidated, and the increasing cost of innovation have made it unaffordable to almost everybody, except the largest companies, to produce leading edge chips.
 The result of the increased industry concentration has been higher operating margins and free cash generation through the cycle.
 Despite this structural improvement, the businesses can still be quite volatile, as demand fluctuations for the semiconductor equipment are magnified by the already cyclical nature of underlying semiconductor demand.

-Applied Materials's revenue growth over the last three years has been strong, averaging 20.5% annually.
-But as you can see below, last year has not been especially strong, with quarterly revenue growing from $6.19 billion to $6.52 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Applied Materials's revenue growth over the last three years has been mediocre, averaging 14.4% annually.
+This quarter, its revenue declined from $6.74 billion in the same quarter last year to $6.71 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Applied Materials reported an operating margin of 29.9% in Q3, down 2.8 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Applied Materials reported an operating margin of 29.5% in Q1, up 0.1 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Analysts covering the company are expecting earnings per share to grow 8.31% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering Applied Materials expect earnings per share to be relatively flat over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Applied Materials's free cash flow came in at $1.25 billion in Q3, down 18.7% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Applied Materials's free cash flow came in at $2.10 billion in Q1, up 5.7% year on year.

 Is Now The Time?